zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-search.md

 ![kendo-search-overview](/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/images/kendo-search-overview.png)

 The Music Store application provides an text box for searching the store by album title.
-To implement this, a [Kendo AutoComplete Widget](http://demos.telerik.com/kendo-ui/web/autocomplete/index.html) was used.
+To implement this, a [Kendo UI AutoComplete Widget](http://demos.telerik.com/kendo-ui/web/autocomplete/index.html) was used.
-The desire was to have the autocomplete box query the server for albums that match the user's entered text and have the filtering performed server-side, using a [remote DataSource](http://demos.telerik.com/kendo-ui/web/datasource/remote-data.html).
+The desire was to have the AutoComplete box query the server for albums that match the user's entered text and have the filtering performed server-side, using a [remote DataSource](http://demos.telerik.com/kendo-ui/web/datasource/remote-data.html).
 The results would then be listed with the album art, title, and artist name, and be clickable to get details about the album.